TimGrt/Ansible-Workshop-Exercises/docs/ansible-core/ansible-core-playbook.md

 [...]
 ```

-Log out of `node1` with the command `exit` so that you are back on the control host and verify the installed package with an Ansible playbook labeled `package.yml`.
+Log out of `node1` with the command `exit` so that you are back on the control host and verify the installed package with an Ansible playbook named `package.yml`.
 Create the file and paste in the following content:

 ```yaml
 ---